glitchgirl/notes/AWS/certifieddevelopernote.md

      - one service waits for an event
     - use a message broker instead of trying to reinvent the wheel
     - this also prevents coupling in buses/messages
+    - sidecar - another services sits with your service to help it
+   - Decentralized Governance
+    - make your services work like traffic lights
+    - gitOps
+     - system described declaratively
+     - system state version controlled in git
+     - changes applied automatically
+     - agents to correct and alert
+   -  Decentralized Data Management
+    - easier to manage upgrades/updates
+    - allows for graceful states of failure
+    - Design patterns:
+     - controller - directs request to appropriate data store
+     - proxy - provides a surrogate for another object
+     - visitor - represents an operation to be performed
+     - interpreter - maps a service
+     - observer - one-to-many dependency between objects
+     - decorator - alternatice to sub-classing for extending functionality
+     - memento - captures and externalizes an object's state
+   - Infrastructure automation
+   - Design for Failure
+    -